Dynamic sparse graphs with overlapping communities: Inference

 Note that~\eqref{eq:beta_doubleconditional} is only true for $t>1$, since $\gamma^{(0)}_{ki}$ is not defined and for $t=1$ $p(\beta^{(1)}_{ik}|\gamma^{(0)}_{ki}, \gamma^{(1)}_{ki})\sim p(\beta^{(1)}_{ik}|\gamma^{(1)}_{ki})$ is given by Equation~\eqref{eq:beta_posterior}.
 Therefore, the full posterior at $t$ is

-A more detailed version of the posterior is found in Section~\ref{sec:B} of the Supplementary .
-Our goal is to perform Bayesian inference using MCMC aiming to approximate the posterior distribution in~\eqref{eq:approx_posterior}.
-An inference scheme can be devised extending ideas from \cite{todeschini2020exchangeable} and \cite{naik2022bayesian} and considering HMC updates for the weights.
-In this work instead we use the NUTS~\citep{hoffman2014nuts} algorithm within the probabilistic language NumPyro~\citep{phan2019composable}.
+A more detailed version of the posterior is found in Section A2 of the Supplementary.
+We perform Bayesian inference to approximate the posterior distribution in~\eqref{eq:approx_posterior} using gradient-based MCMC.
+Specifically we use Hamiltonian Monte Carlo via the NUTS~\citep{hoffman2014nuts} algorithm (within the probabilistic language NumPyro~\citep{phan2019composable}) which is well suited to the high-dimensional continuous parameter space induced by the dynamic latent variables, allowing efficient exploration of the posterior distribution.

+As with other SBMs, the likelihood is invariant to permutations of the community labels, implying label switching.
+The temporal dependence induced by the latent Markov process encourages persistence of community structure across timesteps but does not eliminate label switching in posterior inference.
+Thus, caution is needed to interpret the community labels.